 Learn more about how to create an organization that thrives and not just survives.
 Download our executive ebook.

-Environment is also important in the evolving workplace.
+The environment is also important in the evolving workplace.
 Many of the top workplaces foster workplace attributes such as the concept of mixing work and play.
-An increasing number of break rooms not only include modest kitchen facilities, but also game tables such as air hockey and pinball for a different form of team play.
+An increasing number of break rooms include not only modest kitchen facilities but also game tables such as air hockey and pinball for a different form of team play.
 Here the concept is to allow team members to become comfortable with each other so they may re-energize and share ideas.

 How to Build the Best Company Culture: